-We deliver a creative curriculum through topics that engage the children.
+Over the past year we have been re-writing and updating our curriculum to ensure a creative curriculum that engages our children.
 Within the curriculum, we aim to ensure that fundamental British values of democracy, the rules of law, individual liberty and mutual respect are taught and discussed and we highlight the importance of respect and tolerance of those with different faiths and beliefs.
-For a really useful parents’ guide follow this link and select "Parents guide to the new curriculum": www.risingstars-uk.com

 Our curriculum work is supported by a range of trips and visitors.
 You will be informed in writing about any trips that take place and you be asked to make a voluntary contribution to the cost.
 In some individual circumstances the Governors have approved the payment of the cost of the trips from school funds.
 Please ask at the school office for details of eligibility.

 We are a Church School and to teach R.E. we follow the Emmanuel Project (Ipswich and St. Edmundsbury Diocese).
 This comprehensive and exciting curriculum helps children to consider their own beliefs and values and those of others.
 The children learn about religions and beliefs and learn from religions and beliefs through a series of well-planned themes.

 We take part in a wide range of sporting activities, such as girl's and boy's football tournaments, swimming and Tag Rugby and Dodge Ball tournaments, in order to enhance the children's education and encourage them to 'have a go' at different activities.

 Our passion for a fulfilling and creative curriculum does not disregard academic standards.
 Each child's learning is closely monitored and support is given to those children who need it, to either help the child with strategies or extend the more able child's thinking.